vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 156 commits since the previous release, including 75 fixes.
+More than 160 commits since the previous release, including 77 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Fri Dec  1 02:09:30 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sat Dec  2 01:59:08 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER